If you ended up on this website searching for hotels in Naggar, let me tell you that you are at the right place.

 Other Places To Stay In Naggar

 I do have a few studio apartments as well as 1 or 2-bedroom flats in Naggar.
-Eg, this 2 bedroom flat that comes with a fully-equipped kitchen, located only 2 min walk from Naggar Castle…
+Eg, this 2 bedroom flat that comes with a fully-equipped kitchen, located only a 2 min walk from Naggar Castle…

 The North

 The North, for example, is a great option.
 It is a 3-floor traditional Himachali house restored from an abandoned Kathkuni house.
-Honestly, I won’t really call it a traditional Kahtkuni because it’s missing the slate roof, but it still has a pretty interesting architecture with much better rooms than the Naggar Castle.
+Honestly, I won’t call it a traditional Kahtkuni because it’s missing the slate roof, but it still has a pretty interesting architecture with much better rooms than the Naggar Castle.

-The rooms are also very nice and cozy that offers a mix of modern comfort with a traditional feel.
+The rooms are also very nice and cozy that offer a mix of modern comfort with a traditional feel.
 If I compare the rooms of The North with those of the Naggar Castle, the North easily wins.
 And yes, it’s a mudhouse inside.

 About Naggar

 Naggar is located in the middle of Kullu and Manali.
 If you are coming from Delhi/Chandigarh you will first reach Kullu.
-22 kilometers north of the District headquarter of Kullu lies the town of Naggar.
+22 kilometers north of the District headquarters of Kullu lies the town of Naggar.
 About 22km further north lies the popular tourist destination of Manali.

 From the capital of Shimla, Naggar is 230km away.